Doctors Note Logo

 Found a Lump on Your Skull?
 Why Your Skull is Changing & Medical Next Steps

-A lump on your skull is often a harmless cyst, lipoma, or slow-growing bony change like an osteoma, though shape changes can also follow injury, infection, Paget disease, hormonal disorders, or rarely tumors.
-There are several factors to consider; red flags include rapid growth, persistent pain, fever or redness, neurological symptoms, or a personal history of cancer.
+A lump on your skull is most often a harmless cyst, lipoma, or slow-growing osteoma, but skull shape changes can also stem from injury, infection, Paget disease, hormonal disorders, or, rarely, bone tumors.

-Start with a primary care visit and imaging if advised (CT for bone, MRI for soft tissue), seek urgent care for severe headache, weakness, confusion, vision changes, or seizures, and see below for the complete checklist of causes and step-by-step next moves that could change your care plan.
+Recommended next steps: Start with a primary care visit, get imaging if advised (CT for bone, MRI for soft tissue), and seek urgent care for any neurological symptoms.

 answer background